-4 min read ✭ In this post, you will learn about six digital tactics your nonprofit must test this holiday season to boost year-end giving and drive more online donations.
+4 min to read ✭ In this post, you will learn about six digital tactics your nonprofit must test this holiday season to boost year-end giving and drive more online donations.

 #1: Segment Your Donor List Into Three Categories

 Take a look at your past donor list and organize the donors into three main categories: One-Time Givers, Monthly or Multiple-Times-A-Year Givers, and Big Time Givers.
 By segmenting your donor list, your email efforts will be much more effective.
 You want to communicate with the people who make up each of these groups of donors very differently, especially the ones who are your large capacity donors.
 You should be approaching your Big Time Givers with a different type of outreach.
 Give them a call instead of sending them an email.
 These people are donating generously to your nonprofit, so personally reaching out and putting in the work is what is going to yield results.

 To recap, make sure to get your lists organized and segment your donors into three categories.
 Doing this now will be highly beneficial to your nonprofit down the road.

 #2: Warm Up Your List With Impact Results

 People love to know exactly where their money goes.
 Be transparent about how their donation pushed forward your nonprofit and its greater cause at hand.
 Sharing the impact you have had in the past year will warm up your donor lists to the idea of donating during your year-end fundraising efforts.
 When people are aware of the impact their donations make, no matter how big or small, they see how important it is to continue to donate.

 Ramp up your year-end donations.
 Share the financial impact results with your donor lists now so that your ask down the line will be more effective.